 How To Turn Yourself In

 issued for your arrest, or if you have to begin your sentence in jail, it is recommended that you follow the rules and turn yourself in willingly.
 If you have a warrant, go to the jail reception area, and tell an officer that you think they might have an outstanding arrest warrant out for you.
 The officer will verify that you have an outstanding arrest warrant, and if they find one, you will be taken into jail custody.
 When reporting to serve a sentence, report to the jail at the exact time and date that the sentence order requires you to.
 Make sure that you aren’t late.
-Be sure to only bring allowed items when you go to jail, for example your drivers license or even ID, any prescription medication you might take, along with your doctor’s prescription, as well as a official sentencing order.
+Be sure to only bring allowed items when you go to jail, for example your driver’s license or even ID, any prescription medication you might take, along with your doctor’s prescription, as well as an official sentencing order.

 In order to have visitors, inmates need to give information about each visitor to the jail.
 Your visitor’s information will go in the log as an Authorized visit.
 Each and every visitor must provide proof of identification.
-Visitors that gets to visitation or that does not have a visting order will be turned away.
+Visitors that gets to visitation or that does not have a visitation order will be turned away.

 Visitation procedures at Putnam County Jail can change, so double-check the official jail site before you go to visitation.

 Phone Calls & Phone Usage Policy

 All phone calls from jail are collect calls or through a pre-paid phone account.
 Phone calls made in jail are typically pricier than phone calls made at home.
 Phone calls are restricted on how often you can use the phone, but inmates should keep in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you break the rules and are disciplined, an inmate’s ability to use the phone could be reduced or cut altogether.